Instant Dalton & Nanometer Conversion Tool

 1 Nanometer = 1 × 10⁻⁹ meters

 Nanometers are used to measure things at the atomic and molecular scale.
-This unit is essential in fields like physics, nanotechnology, and material science for measuring wavelengths, particle sizes, and biological structures.
+This unit is key in physics, nanotechnology, and material science.
+It measures wavelengths, particle sizes, and biological structures.

 Conversion Formulas and Examples